JJUA55250U Jean Monnet course: Transatlantic Climate Change and Energy Law

 The evolution of EU and US climate change policy and law has been uneven, with the US often lagging behind.
 Meanwhile, the EU has provided the world steady and serious leadership.

-In recognition of the need for the “two sides” to better understand the other’s point of view, The purpose is to work together in 3 regions in an effort to increase their respective students’ understanding of the respective policies of each governmental entity.
-With these “test cases” in hand, the course is focused specifically on comparing, analyzing, and learning from what has happened and is happening at International, EU, and US levels, as well as in several member states including Denmark, and Norway and the US the state of Colorado.
-The decision to choose Colorado, Denmark, and Norway has been taken deliberately because of the three states’ unique experiences relating to climate change and the energy transitions that are needed.
+In recognition of the need for the “two sides” to better understand the other’s point of view.
+The purpose is to work together in two regions in an effort to increase their respective students’ understanding of the respective policies of each governmental entity.
+With these “test cases” in hand, the course is focused specifically on comparing, analyzing, and learning from what has happened and is happening at International, EU, and US levels, as well as in several member states including Denmark, and the US the state of Colorado.

 A detailed reading list has been prepared.
 The literature covers both international law, EU law and national law, and includes individual book chapters, articles and references to homepages.
 Most literature will be uploaded.